liuyi1989/Seamless-Detection/README.md

 # Seamless-Detection
 This is the code for Seamless Detection.
-The Code will upload soon!
+The details will upload soon!